-The level of reliability and availability might be defined quantitatively, or qualitatively for example in terms of the supporting requirements referred to above, e.g., requirements to implement specific reliability strategies, requirements on development process characteristics or requirements to comply with specified standards.
+The level of reliability and availability might be defined quantitatively, or qualitatively, for example in terms of the supporting requirements referred to above, e.g. requirements for implementation of specific reliability strategies, requirements on characteristics of the development process or requirements for compliance with specified standards.